Newlin Township in Chester County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 1909 by The Chester County Historical Society.

 Location.
-39° 55.015′ N, 75° 41.523′ W. Marker is in Newlin, Township, Pennsylvania, in Chester County.
+39° 55.015′ N, 75° 41.523′ W. Marker is in Newlin Township, Pennsylvania, in Chester County.
 Marker is on Indian Hannah Road, on the left when traveling north.
+This marker is located, 1/2 mile North of Unionville-Wawaset Road (PA Route #842).
 Touch for map.
-This marker is located, 1/2 mile North of Unionville-Wawaset Road (PA Route #842).
-Marker is in this post office area: West Chester PA 19382, United States of America.
+Marker is at or near this postal address: 107 Indian Hannah Rd, West Chester PA 19382, United States of America.
+Touch for directions.

 More about this marker.
 The zip code 19382 is a very decieving one, it wraps West Chester, PA in a very large area.

-Related markers. list of markers that are related to this marker.
+Related markers.
+Click here for a list of markers that are related to this marker.
 Indian Hannah Birthplace & Burial Site

 Also see . . .
 Lenape Indians.
 (Submitted on March 26, 2011, by Keith S Smith of West Chester, Pennsylvania.)